linode/docs/docs/applications/configuration-management/monitoring-salt-minions-with-beacons/index.md

 }
 {{< /output >}}

-6. Open Slack, and you should see that your app has notified the room.
+1. Open Slack and you should see that your app has notified the room.

 Congratulations, you now know how to monitor your Salt minion's memory usage with Slack integration.
 Salt can also monitor CPU load, disk usage, and a number of other things.
 Refer to the More Information section below for additional resources.